 Like any lecture, if you don't revisit your notes within a day or two you will forget much of the content.
 This is why the Cornell Method is so good for notetaking as each page has a summary section at the bottom - if you leave filling this in until the following day you will improve your chance of recalling it later.
 If you are not using this method of notetaking, just remember to do something with your notes the following day - look over them and highlight key phrases, illustrate them with pictures, fill in any gaps, convert linear notes into a mindmap: anything that gets you thinking actively about them rather than just reading them.

 Whilst it is still fairly fresh in your mind, why not do some reading around the topic?
 Your reading list may have links to eBooks, digitised chapters of books, or related journal articles.
 The benefit of using eresources is that you can keyword search them for specific phrases or concepts.
-All of the Engineering booklists are available on Moodle.
+All of your departmental booklists are available on Moodle.

-All lectures in 2020-21 are being delivered online, with recordings made available via Panopto.
+Some lectures in 2021-22 are being delivered online, with recordings made available via Panopto.
 For students, online lectures provide both new challenges and new opportunities.
 The usual advice of attending lectures, taking notes, reviewing course material and asking your supervisors for help still applies, but there can be additional points to consider when your lectures are recorded.
-The Cambridge Centre for Teaching and Learning has developed useful guidance for students, which can be accessed on the CCTL website
+The Cambridge Centre for Teaching and Learning has developed useful guidance for students, which can be accessed on the CCTL website.

 A number of courses will be using webinars for at least some of their teaching and meeting with research supervisors.
 This might be on Zoom, Skype, Teams or other software.
 This section hopes to help you make the most of this form of instruction and collaboration.